DatBrute/NevskySupply/README.md

 They must not use a number of trackways plus waterways exceeding sleds

 Provender received from supply routes:
 Up to 2 for 2 seats (coat of arms of the lord).
-However, if the bonus is enabled, a Teuton lord counts commanderies as a seat, and a Russian lord counts Novgorod as a seat.
+However, if the bonus is enabled, a Teuton lord counts commanderies (white shield with black cross) as a seat, and a Russian lord counts Novgorod as a seat.
 Up to 2 for 2 ships, if and only if the supply routes include a least one port for a Teuton lord or Novgorod for a Russian lord.
 Therefore, the maximum possible provender is 4.